StefRuseva88/performance-tests-K6/README.md

-# Performance Testing with K6
+# Performance Testing with Grafana/K6
 ## This is a test project for Back-End Test Automation March 2024 Course @ SoftUni
 ---
+### About
-Different Types of Performance Testing with k6
+This project demonstrates different Types of Performance Testing with Grafna/K6.

+### Types of Tests Covered
+- Smoke Testing
+- Load Testing
+- Stress Testing
+- Spike Testing
+- Soak or Endurance Testing
+- Breakpoint Testing
+### Contributing
+Contributions are welcome!
+Please submit a pull request or open an issue to discuss your changes.

+### License
+This project is licensed under the MIT License.
+See the LICENSE file for details.